Pavel Kováč

 Pavel Kováč (born 12 August 1974) is a Slovak former goalkeeper who last played for Slovak club FC ViOn Zlaté Moravce.
 He is 2.02 m tall and weighs 96 kg.
 His international debut came in the second half of the Slovakia vs. Hungary match on 6 February 2008.

-Kováč previously played for FC Slovácko in the Gambrinus liga, Apollon Kalamarias F.C. in the Greek Super League and DAC Dunajská Streda.
+Kováč previously played for FC Slovácko in the Gambrinus liga, Apollon Kalamarias in the Super League Greece and DAC Dunajská Streda.